rajeevknar/the-ai-shift/README.md

 🤔 What Is This?
 This is not a list of AI experiments or research demos.
 Every tool in this repo has been built to solve a real problem, in a real industry, for real businesses.
 They are the same tools we build and deploy at RVS Media and Velocity for clients across ecommerce, marketing, recruitment, education, and beyond.
-We open source them because the best way to prove AI works is to let people use it themselves.
+We open-source them because the best way to prove AI works is to let people use it themselves.

 👤 Who Is This For?
 This repo is built for three types of people: